cybozu-go/sabakan/docs/graphql.md

 Example: `searchMachines`
 -------------------------

-Searching machines matching the these conditions:
+Searching machines matching these conditions:

 * the machine has a label whose key is "datacenter" and value is "dc1".
 * the machine's current state is _healthy_.